-Within 14 days after receiving notice of one of these events, the College will send the appropriate Election Form to the person requesting continuation.
+Within 14 days after receiving notice of one of these events, the university will send the appropriate Election Form to the person requesting continuation.

 If you do not choose continuance coverage, your group health insurance coverage will end.
 If coverage of your spouse and dependent children would also end, your election to continue coverage for yourself will include them.
 Similarly, if your spouse elects to continue coverage, his or her election will include those dependent children whose coverage would also have ended.